dmbarbour/wikilon/docs/ApplicationModel.md

         :repl-foo-42 repl-foo-41 command-42
         :repl-foo-hd repl-foo-42

-This could then be rendered as a REPL session, with outputs rendered after each line.
+This could easily be rendered as a REPL session, with an output rendered at each line.
 We can recompute outputs whenever the dictionary or underlying data changes.
-Adding a new line only requires two changes to our dictionary: add a definition for the new line, and modify the head entry.
-If outputs are rendered graphically (based on our *Editable Views*), this might be better compared to a matlab session or [jupyter notebook](http://jupyter.org/).
+Adding a new line requires only two changes to our dictionary: add a definition to the new line, and modify the head entry.
+If outputs are rendered graphically (depending on our *Editable Views*), this might be better compared to a matlab session or [jupyter notebook](http://jupyter.org/).

-In practice, we may prefer to accompany our spreadsheet-like application with a first-class value representation, e.g. a matrix of `[cell-name]` values.
-Then we can render the first-class matrix value, or compute a spreadsheet value to render after evaluation.

-Spreadsheet-like applications can cover a lot of valuable use-cases - documents, slide-show presentations, system dashboards.
-But we still need to consider state and effects.

-## Computable Forms

-The idea:

-* we can project some definitions as interactive forms
-* copy a template form as needed, integrate edited form

-This relies on projectional editors to provide an interactive view for updating a form, e.g. using a checkbox for a boolean or a color-picker in place of an HSV value.
-We'll simply copy the form as often as required, and integrate the complete template into some input stream.
-This doesn't generalize well to the larger problems, but forms are useful for many user-interactive applications.

-## Effectful Work Orders

-Most effect models today are based around imperative commands.
-But a more RESTful concept is the [work order](https://en.wikipedia.org/wiki/Work_order), a document that describes some work to be done and allows agents to select which jobs they perform.
-My intuition is that work orders would be a better basis for exporting work requirements to a multi-agent system compared to imperative commands.
-Of course, any individual work order might consist of a sequence of commands.

-This is similar to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept, except that work orders aren't necessarily removed while they're worked upon.
-They might be updated to indicate who is working on them, though.
+This idea could easily be extended to a 'forum' like model without a clear head entry.
+Instead, we have multiple branches/replies following from any given node.
+It seems an interesting model to pursue in context of an Awelon-based web service.

 # Managed Dictionaries